geoserver/geoserver-history/doc/en/user/source/data/teradata.rst

    [TABLENAME]_[GEOMETRYCOLUMN]_idx

 So for a layer called "STATES" with a geometry column called "GEOM", the index table should be called :guilabel:`STATES_GEOM_idx`.

+.. warning:: Make sure to match the case of all tables and columns.
+If the geometry column is called "GEOM" (upper case) and the index created is called :guilabel:`STATES_geom_idx` (lower case), the index will not be properly linked to the table.

 This index table should contain two columns: